MuradAkh/LittleLogistics/docs/index.md

 #### Chunk loader train car

-Loads chunks on the go, speed limits are enforced to avoid server lag.
+Loads a 3x3 chunk area on the go, speed limits are enforced to avoid server lag.

 #### Chest train car